mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 {{<img src="gcp-error.png" has-border="true">}}

 Google Drive and GCP couldn't transfer to the buyer without creating a paid Google Workspace account.
-The link points to a maze of Google documentation, and the jist seemed to be that both the new owner and I would need to create paid Google Workspace accounts and go through some complicated process from there.
+The [project migration docs](https://cloud.google.com/resource-manager/docs/project-migration) are a maze of confusing and incorrect instructions.
+The jist seemed to be that both the new owner and I would need to create paid Google Workspace accounts and go through some complicated process from there.

 We had a similar issue with some notes and old documents that I'd stored in Google Drive.